SanTiwari07/KrishiSetu/README/FIREBASE_MIGRATION.md

 ## ✅ Migration Complete!

-Your AgroChain project has been successfully migrated to a new Firebase project with a different Gmail account.
+Your KrishiSetu project has been successfully migrated to a new Firebase project with a different Gmail account.

 ## 📊 Changes Made